-To clear alarms that stop the generator, see Resetting the Maintenance Alarms (If Equipped).
+To clear alarms that stop the generator, refer to Resetting the Maintenance Alarms.

-NOTE: The LCD backlight is ON if the unit has sufficient voltage while the unit is turned ON, unless the unit is cranking.
-In this case, the backlight is turned OFF.
+NOTE: The LCD backlight is on if the unit has sufficient voltage while the unit is turned on, unless the unit is cranking.
+In this case, the backlight is turned off.